Sunday, February 08, 2026

 as it always does these days) when I crane my

-want to laugh.
+so want to laugh.
 I think of turning on the tele

 vision, but something had caught my eye when

-look again.
+my left again.
 It’s a book’s cover art (of course it’s

 a book).
 There’s a cigarette hanging from a dog’s

-can’t recall having ever read any poetry by him,
+recall having ever read any poetry by him,

-I had assumed that is what it was, poetry.
+I had assumed that is what it was, poetry).
 It’s

-seemingly mimicking the author (I assume)
+seemingly mimicking the author (I assume) who

-hopefully somewhat redeeming word of apology
+And a hopefully somewhat redeeming word of apo

-to you.
+logy to you.
 Now, have I done anything at all here?

 Has my dignity been regained, in the very least?